leonj3813/Koncise/README.md

 ```shell
 docker-compose up
 ```
-will serve the application at localhost and the API endpoint at api.localhost.
+will serve the application.

 Nginx is setup to only work with https.
 New https certificates will have to be loaded using letsencrypt.
+Also the file textsum.conf needs to have the field 'server_name' set to the domain name.

 Also Nginx is setup to use a production settings file instead of the local settings file.
 Make a new file called 'production.py' in textprocessor/setting and use local.py as a template.
 Set DEBUG=False, ALLOWED_HOSTS should be the domain name (or keep localhost), and a new SECRET_KEY value should be chosen.